This post was last Updated on September 18, 2020

 After our recent experiences at Cap d’Agde

 , the idea of naturism at the French Mediterranean coast got a bitter taste.
 But we don’t give up that easily and decided to give the region a second chance.
-At less than a half hour drive from Cap we found another Mediterranean naturist beach resort called Sérignan Plage Nature.
+At less than a half-hour drive from Cap, we found another Mediterranean naturist beach resort called Sérignan Plage Nature.
 Also located at a popular nude beach.
 Would this place be able to bring us back to naturism as we have known it before?

-Important: Before we continue with this review, it’s important to mention that the huge Sérignan Plage camping is divided in a naturist and a textile part.
+Important: Before we continue with this review, it’s important to mention that the huge Sérignan Plage camping is divided into a naturist and a textile part.
 This review is exclusively about the naturist part (Sérignan Plage Nature) unless otherwise mentioned.

 How to get to Sérignan Plage Nature

 Getting to Sérignan Plage Nature is pretty easy.
 From anywhere in France you want to follow the direction of Montpellier to get on the A9 highway.
 Once on the A9, if you’re coming from Montpellier you want to take exit 64 near Bézier.
 Coming from the south you take exit 36 (also near Bézier).
-In both cases you follow the signs towards Sérignan and afterwards to Sérignan Plage.
+In both cases, you follow the signs towards Sérignan and afterward to Sérignan Plage.
 The camping is very well signposted from there.

 It’s perfectly possible to visit Sérignan Plage by public transport as well.
-The southern TGV Line (high speed train) can take you towards Béziers train station from where several buses go to Villeneuve-Lès-Béziers.
+The southern TGV Line (high-speed train) can take you towards Béziers train station from where several buses go to Villeneuve-Lès-Béziers.
 From there bus 20 goes every two hours towards Sérignan Plage.

-Béziers also has its own airport with connections to the UK, Ireland and Belgium.
+Béziers also has its own airport with connections to the UK, Ireland, and Belgium.
 If you’re flying in from other parts of the world, Montpellier airport will be a better option.

 from Bézier to Sérignan Plage costs about 35 – 40 euros.
-A taxi is slightly more expensive with prices around 40-50 euros.
+A taxi is slightly more expensive with prices at around 40-50 euros.
 If you like flexibility or you’re planning to visit the area around Sérignan Plage as well, it’s recommended to rent a car in one of the airports or at Bézier train station.

 Where to stay at Sérignan Plage Nature

 Since Sérignan Plage has both a textile and a naturist section, do make sure that you’re booking your spot at the right side of the camping.
-Well, that is if you want to get the most nude time out of your vacation of course.
+Well, that is if you want to get the nudest time out of your vacation of course.
 The naturist section, called Sérignan Plage Nature, has about 300 available places of which 60 percent are camping pitches and 40 percent rentals.
 The growth in rental options is something we see everywhere in Europe and we can only applaud to that.
 The days of the old fashioned “naturist camps” are long gone and naturists who prefer a bit more comfort than a tent or caravan now get many options.
 Especially at Sérignan Plage Nature.

-Here you can find several different types of mobile homes which accommodate 4 to 6 persons.
+Here you can find several different types of mobile homes that accommodate 4 to 6 persons.
 Other than the capacity, the difference is mostly in their location.
 We definitely enjoyed our spacious mobile home near the pool area.
-Not just because of the comfort and the nice inside decoration but also because they are strategically put so you’re not looking directly into your neighbour’s terrace all the time.
+Not just because of the comfort and the nice inside decoration but also because they are strategically put so you’re not looking directly into your neighbor’s terrace all the time.
 An abundance of greenery and flowers (which is not all that common for a beach camping) also provides lots of privacy.

 No matter how much we enjoyed staying in our mobile home, we regretted that all the safari tents (Tente Nature) had already sold out at the time of our booking.
-Not just because we absolutely LOVE safari tents, but also because they’re so nicely located at a sandy part of the camping right at the beach side.
+Not just because we absolutely LOVE safari tents, but also because they’re so nicely located at a sandy part of the camping right at the beachside.
 They give a feel of camping in the dunes.
 More than once we’ve passed by those safari tents giving the current visitors jealous looks.

 Something we also enjoyed very much is that with all rental accommodations you get free to use bicycles.
-Those are great for riding around the camping, visiting the dark side (textile part) or picking up something from the store.
+Those are great for riding around the camping, visiting the dark side (textile part), or picking up something from the store.
 You can even use them to check out some other nearby places.

 What to do at Sérignan Plage Nature